taoensso/telemere/wiki/1-Getting-started.md

 - 3. **Call transform** `(fn [signal]) => ?modified-signal` returns non-nil
 - 4. **Handler transform** `(fn [signal]) => ?modified-signal` returns non-nil

-> Transform fns provides a flexible way to modify and/or filter signals by arbitrary signal data/content conditions (return nil to skip handling).
+> 👉 Transform fns provides a flexible way to modify and/or filter signals by arbitrary signal data/content conditions (return nil to skip handling).

+> 👉 Call and handler filters are **additive** - so handlers can be *more* but not *less* restrictive than call filters allow.
+This makes sense: call filters decide if a signal can be created.
+Handler filters decide if a particular handler is allowed to handle a created signal.

 Quick examples of some basic filtering: